 And speaking of Abraham Lincoln…

-Yesterday I may have sorta kinda mentioned the theory that he summoned up a couple of evil ghosts and then signed a demonic pact with Attila the Hun to become Supreme Ruler of Earth (or at least America).
+The other day I may have sorta kinda mentioned the theory that Lincoln summoned up a couple of evil ghosts and then signed a demonic pact with Attila the Hun to become Supreme Ruler of Earth (or at least America).
 I might have maybe made fun of Fayette Hall, the Civil War-era dentist who proposed the idea and embellished it with stories of ape-men, and voodoo fortune-tellers.
-I might have kinda mocked it a little as the craziest thing I’ve ever heard in my life by far.
+I might have kinda mocked it as kind of maybe a little the craziest thing I’ve ever heard in my life by far.